Alfresco/alfresco-ng2-components/docs/core/card-item-types.service.md

     -   _defaultValue:_ `Type<__type>`  - Default type returned for field types that are not yet mapped.
     -   **Returns** `Type<__type>` - Component type
 -   **setComponentTypeResolver**(type: `string`, resolver: `DynamicComponentResolveFunction`, override: `boolean` = `true`)<br/>
-    Sets or optionally replaces a ComponentTypeResolver function for a field type.
+    Sets or optionally replaces a DynamicComponentResolveFunction for a field type.
     -   _type:_ `string`  - The type whose resolver you want to set
     -   _resolver:_ `DynamicComponentResolveFunction`  - The new resolver function
     -   _override:_ `boolean`  - The new resolver will only replace an existing one if this parameter is true